jluo1875/Network-Intrusion-Detection-System/README.md

 ### Build and Run

-To build and run this system, you need [Docker](https://docs.docker.com/engine/install/) installed.
+To build and run this, you will need [Docker](https://docs.docker.com/engine/install/) to be installed.

 Once docker is installed, clone the repository, and follow the steps below.